EricMFink/ProfessionalResponsibility/_outlines/Representation&Authority.md

 ##### § 1.01

-> Agency is the fiduciary relationship that arises when one person (a “principal”) manifests assent to another person (an “agent”) that the agent shall act on the principal's behalf and subject to the principal's control, and the agent manifests
+> Agency is the fiduciary relationship that arises when one person (a “principal") manifests assent to another person (an “agent") that the agent shall act on the principal's behalf and subject to the principal's control, and the agent manifests

 ##### § 8.01